LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 file that can be installed on a Lasso server.
 Lasso Server will handle unzipping the file in-memory and serving its contents.
 LassoApps zipped in this manner provide easy downloading and distribution while still making the source code for the application accessible.
-Zipped LassoApps must have a ".zip" file extension.
+Zipped LassoApps must have a "|dot| zip" file extension.

 Developers should ensure that a LassoApp directory is zipped properly.
 Specifically, Lasso requires that all of the files & folders inside the LassoApp